Enerccio/SLT/FEATURES.md

 Thus, you need to supply your own and every action has "invoke with arguments" or "invoke without arguments" option, so you have to decide.
 FML for ansi common lisp not having ansi way to get restart arguments because fuck you that's why.

+⁴Allegro CL restarts have correct arglists so actions work but for some reason all restarts from SWANK have arguments, event abort ones...